MSc/PgDip Nanoscience

 Study with us

-- master state-of-the-art research and methods in nanoscience in an interdisciplinary course connecting physics and chemistry
+• obtain a comprehensive overview of the latest research in nanoscience in an interdisciplinary course connecting physics and chemistry

-- become equipped for a research-based career in industry or to progress to a PhD
+• prepare for a research-based career in industry, or to progress towards a PhD

 Why this course?

-This course explores the frontiers of science on the nanoscale.
+Our MSc Nanoscience degree explores the frontiers of science on the nanoscale.
 It provides a strong grounding in basic nanoscience before progressing to advanced topics.
+The strongly interdisciplinary research in the physics of life sciences groups links the fundamental science to applications in chemistry, biology and medicine.

-Taught classes have been developed from the many years of nanoscience research at the University in areas such as:
+Taught classes on this Masters course have been developed from the many years of nanoscience research at the University in areas such as:

 Who’s the course suitable for?